haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/b2b/SharedCatalog.md

 ## Installation details

-The module heavily depends on the Magento_Company module, which must be installed and enabled the first.
+The module heavily depends on the Magento_Company模块, which must be installed and enabled the first.
 Category permissions must be enabled for shared catalogs to work properly.
 Price configuration for a shared catalog requires the start of a message queue consumer `sharedCatalogUpdatePrice`.

 The module does not create any backward incompatible changes.
 Can be deactivated and uninstalled at any time.